Xoviec/resumator/CODING-GUIDELINE.md

 #### How to test
 1. We follow code reviews, each PR needs to have minimum of 2 approvals.
-2. Has there been a major UI change / Functionallity the reviewers are expected to test it locally on their machine as well.
+2. Has there been a major UI change / Functionality the reviewers are expected to test it locally on their machine as well.
 Any issues? contact the PR's creator.

 ### Folder structure